exercism/v3/languages/swift/exercises/concept/arrays/.docs/instructions.md

 ## 4. Remove a card from the stack

 Implement the function `removeCard(at:from:)` that returns a copy of the stack which has had the card at position `index` removed.
+If the given `index` is not a valid index in the stack, the original stack should be returned, unchanged.

 ```swift
 let index = 2